shyde7/JWT-Login/README.md

 ## Usage

-1. Start the server using Nodemon:
-    ```bash
-    nodemon server.js
-    ```

-2. Open your browser and navigate to `http://localhost:3019`.

-3. Use the signup form to create a new user and the login form to authenticate.
+1. Use the signup form to create a new user and the login form to authenticate.

-   Alternatively try it out here: ## Link to Github Page
+2. Check your email for a verification link.
+3. Click the link and your account will then be verified!
+4. Try signing in with the username and password you signed up with.

 ## Endpoints